 First, let’s answer the mother of all questions: what product development actually means.

-Assessing the opportunity.
-After checking your product solves a real problem, you need to calculate how worthy that problem is to solve.
 Identify how many potential users or organizations are going to be impacted by it, and to what extent, in order to be willing to pay for it.
 Take into consideration the efforts needed to bring this product to life, including distribution and escalation.
 Pain should be smaller than gain.

-Checking its viability.
 Early testing to validate the solution is crucial before diving into more expensive stages like prototyping and design.
 The product idea lab experiments can be practical or theoretical but they have to meet the requirements to clarify if the product as it was conceptualized will be rejected or lightly adopted.

-Developing an MVP and monitoring its release.
 The Minimum Viable Product is the child of lean product development, a product with just enough functionality to be used by customers.
 Launching this first version of the product allows you to gauge interest, find the best marketing channels, and test your pricing and packaging strategies—among other valuable experiments.

-And what product development isn't… #
+Product management vs product development #

 Now that we’ve seen what’s involved in the product development responsibilities, it’s important to shed light on what product development is not.